TAMUSHPE/tamushpe-guides/docs/shpeathon26/designPhase/deliverables.md

 For this deliverable, you are required to create **one** draft design of your website landing page and **one** design document, the second of which must be included in your sales pitch.
 You may include additional design documents for evaluation if desired (if you do choose to add in extra documents, these can help to add bonus points to your final score).

-**Upload everything for this phase in the Google Drive when finished**
+**Upload everything for this phase in the Google Drive when finished.**

 Below are some examples of design documents for an app and for a physical product: